mariusmm/RISC-V-TLM/README.md

 * RISC_V_execute: Executes every ISA instruction
 * Instruction: Decodes instruction and acces to any instruction field

+Current performance is about 166000 instructions / sec in a Core-i5@2.2Ghz

 Helper classes:
 * Performance: Performance indicators stores here (singleton class)
 * Log: Log class to log them all (singleton class)